 National Rubber Ducky Day (January 13)

-Bright yellow, delightfully squeaky, and full of nostalgia—rubber duckies have been a beloved bath-time companion for decades.
+Bright yellow, delightfully squeaky, and instantly nostalgic, rubber duckies have been a bath-time favorite for generations.

-Whether you’re reminiscing about childhood baths or looking for creative ways to celebrate, this weird January holiday is all about fun.
+Whether you’re reminiscing about childhood baths or planning a fun way to mark the day, this quirky January holiday is all about lighthearted fun.

 When is the Holiday?